 Lt.
 James Gordon: The Narrows is tearing itself to pieces.

 Batman: This is just the beginning.
-If they hit the whole city with toxins, there's nothing to stop Gotham from tearing itself apart through mass panic.
+If they hit the whole city with toxin, there's nothing to stop Gotham tearing itself apart through mass panic.

 Lt.
 James Gordon: How are they gonna do that?